 We found 5 orthopedic surgeons who accept Humana Gold HMO near Seattle, WA.

-Dr. H. Sagi works as an orthopedic trauma specialist.
-His clinical interests include fractures (broken bones) and trauma.
-Dr. Sagi is affiliated with the University of Washington (UW) Medicine.
-He obtained his medical school training at the University of British Columbia Faculty of Medicine and performed his residency at a hospital affiliated with the University of Ottawa.
-He takes Coventry, United Healthcare HSA, United Healthcare HMO, and more.
+Dr. H. Sagi works as an orthopedic traumatologist.
+His clinical interests encompass fractures (broken bones) and trauma.
+Dr. Sagi accepts several insurance carriers, including Coventry, United Healthcare HSA, and United Healthcare HMO.
+After completing medical school at the University of British Columbia Faculty of Medicine, he performed his residency at a hospital affiliated with the University of Ottawa.
+He is professionally affiliated with the University of Washington (UW) Medicine.

 Clinical interests: Fractures, Lower Back Problems, Neck Problems, Spine Problems, Trauma

-Clinical interests: Adhesive Capsulitis, Arm Fracture, Femur Fracture, Elbow Pain, Elbow Fracture, Hip Pain, ACL ...
+Clinical interests: Frozen Shoulder, Arm Fracture, Femur Fracture, Elbow Pain, Elbow Fracture, Hip Pain, ACL Injury, ...
 (Read more)

 Conditions / Treatments